investindex/Funds/README.md

 See the footnote for discussion of additional funds.<sup id="fn1">[1](#f1)</sup>

 Although the funds are presented as groups, there is no prize for brand loyalty and you may want to choose a combination of managing institutions, as well as a combination of ETFs and mutual funds.
-Keep in mind that investing in mutual funds from multiple managers requires using multiple accounts or paying fees; this is a major advantage of ETFs.
+Keep in mind that investing in mutual funds from more than one manager requires using multiple accounts or paying fees; this is a major advantage of ETFs.

 &nbsp;